epfl-herus/demod/docs/source/overview/thermaldemand_overview.rst

   :math:`Q_{th,n} = m_{fuel,n} {CV} \eta_{th}`

+  If the heat requested is larger than the maximum heat providable, the heat outputs will be capped.

   For more details on the data used and the different system and fuel options available, you can refer to CREST_.